bass404/torpedo/readme.md

 Running Development Server
 ==========================
-- If necessary activate the virtualenv and use one of the following export FLASK_APP=run.py && flask run
+- If necessary, activate the virtualenv and then run either of the following
+> export FLASK_APP=run.py && flask run
+>

-	make runserver
+> make runserver